MrMimic/s3rre/README.md

 # s3rre
-S3RRE is an incomplete project about self-sustainable food growing.
+S3RRE is an unfinished project about self-sustainable food growing.

 THis was about connecting several modules into an Arduino UNO to allow the user to follow temperature, humidity, water pH .. and to auto-control them.